jolle/miro-export/README.md

   -t, --token <token>                Miro token
   -b, --board-id <boardId>           The board ID
-  -f, --frame-names <frameNames...>  The frame name(s), leave empty to export entire board -o, --output-file <filename>       A file to output the SVG to (stdout if not supplied) -e, --export-format <format>       'svg' or 'json' (default: 'svg') -h, --help                         display help for command
+  -f, --frame-names <frameNames...>  The frame name(s), leave empty to export entire board -o, --output-file <filename>       A file to output the SVG to (stdout if not specified) -e, --export-format <format>       'svg' or 'json' (default: "svg") -l, --load-timeout <milliseconds>  Timeout for loading the board in milliseconds (default: 15000) -h, --help                         display help for command
 ```